September is Children’s Cancer Awareness Month

 Take care of yourself too.
 Being a good friend to someone with cancer is not always easy for anyone.
 Your feelings might be complicated.
 You might feel angry, guilty, sad, worried, or confused.
 Consider keeping a journal or speaking with trusted adults about your feelings.
 It is important to take care of your needs.

-Call Rock the Treatment to Send Childhood Cancer Gift Baskets
+Send Children’s Cancer Gift Baskets